The Central Enigma of Consciousness

 forming a periodic wave pattern, because even when slightly off the repelling

-orbit the wave still overlaps itself and can form standing wave constructive interference
+orbit the wave still overlaps itself and can form standing wave constructive

-periodic orbit, even though the orbit is classically repelling.
-The quantum solution is scarred on
+eigenvalues of a periodic orbit, even though the orbit is classically

-precisely these orbits (d).
-This
+scarred on precisely these orbits (d).

 confirm the general picture, although, in this experiment, tunneling leaked the